-When I wasn’t at Caroline’s I spent most of my time hanging out at Debb’s place.
-Debb and I used to go places all the time before she starting seeing Michael and had Baby Mike and then got married.
+When I wasn’t at my cousin Caroline’s, I spent most of my time hanging out at Debb’s place.
+Debb and I used to go places all the time before she started seeing Michael and had Baby Mike and then got married.
 In junior high we mapped out our future: we were going to open up a cupcake shop together, we were going to learn instruments and start a band, we were going to travel to all the places that started with the letters of our names.
 We didn’t do any of that.
 What we did do is drop out of high school together, which is something we’d been talking about since junior high.
 Not because we were dumb, but because we could.
-For me, though, the thrill wore off and I went back for my GED so I could work See’s Candy over the holiday at the pop-up shop.
+For me, though, the thrill wore off and I went back for my GED so I could work the See’s Candies pop-up shop over the holiday.
 Still, I graduated before anyone else.

 Debb used to be thinner than me, but after the baby she added a muffin top streaked with silvery stretch marks that were pretty yuck.
 And not like a regular muffin top, but one from a fancy coffee place, like a five-dollar muffin with a hard, sugared crust that bakes completely over the edge of the paper.
 Which is a terrible thing to be saying about Debb, I know, considering what happened.

 Debb’s son, Baby Mike, was a cute thing, which didn’t make much sense since Debb was only marginally more attractive than I was.
 On the other side, his dad Mike was plain and big and born for the military.
 In the science unit, when I was getting my GED, we reviewed genetics and all the crazy number of possible combinations that happen each time an egg gets fertilized.
 So I guess it was good luck for Baby Mike, and bad luck, too.